ioccc-src/winner/2001/anonymous/README.md

 will likely cause a crash or cause your computer [halt and catch fire](https://en.wikipedia.org/wiki/Halt_and_Catch_Fire_(computing)! :-)

+This entry will also very likely crash if no arg is specified.
+It might do something funny if you run it on itself as well but see below :-)

 ## Try:

 ```sh
 make anonymous.ten
 ./anonymous anonymous.ten
 ```

+What happens if the x86 program has already been modified by this program?

+What happens if you try it on another file like [anonymous.c](anonymous.c)?
+Can you recompile it okay?
+What if you run it on `anonymous` itself?
+Can you run the program successfully after it without recompiling?

 ## Judges' remarks: